Key takeaways

 • Most restrictions contain dogs from aggressive dog breed lists put together by property insurance entities.

-• Four tips for renting to dog owners include asking for references, requiring pet deposits, requesting training documents, and reevaluating weight restrictions.
+• Four tips for renting to dog owners are to ask for references, require pet deposits, request training documents, and reevaluate weight restrictions.

 It’s no surprise that tenants want apartments for themselves.
 But they often want to know that their furry friends are also welcome.
 As such, an apartment’s pet policy is one of the first things prospects will ask about.